 If you have appointed your own personal enduring attorney, and you are the shareholder, then your attorney should be able to appoint a replacement director, (provided you have given them wide enough powers).
 Your attorney would appoint a replacement director by passing a written resolution as a shareholder.
 Thankfully this written resolution can be made without the director (i.e. you) first calling a meeting of members.
 We note that your own personal attorney is not able to simply step into your shoes as the director of the company, they can only exercise the powers of a shareholder.
 This is because your role as a director of a company is not something you can delegate to a personal attorney.

-If you have not appointed your own personal enduring attorney, then the affairs of the company will remain frozen until an application can be made to the Guardianship Board to have a person appointed to administer your affairs.
+If you have not appointed your own personal enduring attorney, then the affairs of the company will remain frozen until an application can be made to your State’s Civil and Administrative Tribunal to have a person appointed to administer your affairs.
 This can take months…

 What if you have died?